 MacFarlane together with John S. Crosbie, president of the Magazine Association of Canada, secured the participation of the Canadian Periodical Publishers Association (CPPA), representing 193 Canadian magazines, and CPPA’s former president Michael de Pencier.
 MacFarlane reached out to his counterpart at Université Laval, Roger de la Garde, Alan Edmunds, head of the Periodical Writers Association of Canada (PWAC), and veteran newsman Pierre Berton, among others.
 As the collective effort began to take shape across the country, by the spring of 1977 the National Magazine Awards had developed a clear mandate.

-On November 14, 1977, National Magazine Awards Foundation received its charter of non-profit foundation status from the Province of Ontario.
+On November 14, 1977, National Media Awards Foundation received its charter of non-profit foundation status from the Province of Ontario.

 There were more than 1300 entries to the first National Magazine Awards for the year 1977.
 62 judges evaluated the entries and awarded winners in 14 categories.
 The first National Magazine Awards gala was held on Thursday, May 11, 1978 at the Hotel Toronto.

 Pierre Berton emceed the event, where the 660 guests dined and danced to Jack Collins and his five-piece band.
 Before presenting the awards, Berton proclaimed to the audience, “In a bold departure from tradition, there are to be no thank you speeches.
 We can do that because we are giving money, not some cheap statuette.”
 True to his word, if any winner started to talk on stage, Berton reportedly waved a large hook in the speaker’s direction.

 Awards were handed down in 14 categories (with separate French- and English-language winners for the President’s Award for General Magazine Articles).
 11 different magazines won awards.
 The NMAF also honoured outstanding achievement by a magazine: L’Actualité (French) and Harrowsmith (English) took the awards.